 You can utilize the internet to its full potential to give you data about the prevalent competitive rate.

-Sites like Payscale.com, Salary.com or Glassdoor.com can help shape the opinion.
-Your fair-market price is not a single number but a range and with an hour of research on this site you can easily get through to it.
+Sites like Payscale.com, Salary.com, or Glassdoor.com can help shape the opinion.
+Your fair-market price is not a single number but a range and with an hour of research on this site, you can easily get through to it.

 For instance, if finance is what your job is all about, then it’s expected that you know what kind of income finance managers are attracting.
-Once you know the ballpark figure, look for posting offering similar pay.
+Once you know the ballpark figure, look for a posting offering similar pay.
 You also can negotiate before accepting the offer.

 Negotiate for more perks and benefits

 Many salary packages can be substantially increased by the inclusion of benefits and perks such as medical and dental coverage, wellness days, paid vacations, certification reimbursements, gym or health club membership, and others.

 Some companies can agree to provide extra value through stock options, stock grants, and profit-sharing methods.
 Then various relocation benefits can alone supercharge your final offer.

 Some people will advise you to play it cool in a job search or not appear too eager.
 Who would want to look “desperate”?
 This could be one of the most popular misconceptions that appear quite logical as well.
 However, in job search, people hire enthusiasm over cool.